NewAlexandria/vim.ana/README.md

 ### OSX Users ###

 The pre-insintalled `Vim` does not come compiled with `lua`.
-See [Chris' awesome instructions](http://www.codeography.com/2013/06/11/install-macvim-with-lua-support.html) for compiling Vim and MacVim with homebrew.
+See [Chris' awesome instructions](http://www.codeography.com/2013/06/11/install-macvim-with-lua-support.html) for compiling Vim, [NeoVim](https://github.com/neovim/homebrew-neovim/blob/master/README.md) and MacVim with homebrew.

 That's it for now.